decimalteam/dsc-go-sdk/README.md

 	bz, err := tx.BytesToSend()
 	// ...error handling

+    // use one of methods:
 	// 1) BroadcastTxSync: send transaction in SYNC mode and get transaction hash and
 	// possible error of transaction check
-	// You can check later transaction delivery by hash
+	// You can check later transaction delivery by hash result, err := api.BroadcastTxSync(bz)
 	// 2) BroadcastTxCommit (only for DirectAPI): same as BroadcastTxSync, but wait
-	// for delivery at end of block (about 5 seconds)
-    result, err := api.BroadcastTxSync(bz)
+	// for delivery at end of block (about 5 seconds); return final result of transaction result, err := api.BroadcastTxCommit(bz)
-    result, err := api.BroadcastTxCommit(bz)

     // only gate API